 Polymer: Understanding the basics

 You may be wondering about polymer - specifically what it is and how it differs from the other materials used in safety barriers.
-This section will cover some FAQs.
+This section will cover some of the most frequently asked questions on polymer safety barriers.

 What is polymer?